 Romelli (Pākehā/Andean) grew up in Kirikiriroa Hamilton and is an Occupational Therapist/Kaiwhakaora Ngangahau working for mental health services in Tāmaki Makaurau Auckland.
 They are passionate about cultivating respectful relationship with Pachamama~Papatūānuku~Mother Earth and interested in how people and communities experience and adjust to the everyday impacts of climate change on wellbeing.
 Romelli has an interest in plant-based eating, playing folk music, and enjoys biking.

-Liz Springford, Policy Development Coordinator
+Liz Springford, Policy Development Lead

 Liz is impatient for a fairer healthy Aotearoa Net Zero next decade - calculating how fast our country can seriously share in keeping global warming within the humanly-adaptable 1.5 degrees limit.
 She is a Wellington-based climate policy analyst, parent of three, and proud grandma/lola.
 As a descendant of Celtic arrivals long ago, she is increasingly aware of the terrible costs of ongoing failures to respect tikanga.
 Liz enjoys collaborating, strategy, writing submissions and media releases, policy (Masters of Public Policy, BA – Economics & English Lit), community cars for hourly hire, and safe cycleway networks.

-Dr. George Laking
+Dr George Laking

 George (Te Whakatōhea) is a Medical Oncologist in Auckland and Northland.
 George's involvement in tobacco control spurred an interest in the motivated denial of science.
 He sees a parallel between people’s adjustment to major illness and society’s adjustment to looming environmental catastrophe.
 Outside of his clinical and advocacy work, he likes to get away on bike-packing trips.